 In contrast to this work, none of these tools offer an accessible compliance workflow.
-The only exception is given by Microsoft's SecGuru [10] which scales well and puts some effort into verifying compliance to support Azure cloud network engineers by offering Cloud Contracts in first order logic.
+The only exception is given by Microsoft's SecGuru [15] which scales well and puts some effort into verifying compliance to support Azure cloud network engineers by offering Cloud Contracts in first order logic.
 Yet, the approach is tightly tailored to the well structured environment of cloud data centers.
 Both, the compliance specification and the verification technique are not easily generalizable to arbitrary networks.

-2) Data Plane Verification Tools: These tools analyze snapshots of the data plane leveraging smart, very fast, and domain specialized data structures and algorithms including Header Space Analysis (HSA) [17], [4], packet Equivalence Classes [18], and Atomic Predicates [19], [20].
-These approaches scale to networks with a couple of 100k forwarding rules and some support incremental updates [4], [18] which allow reverification times in the range of milliseconds.
-Further improvements have been made by dividing snapshots into smaller but closed portions [21], [22] which are easier to analyze and allow massive parallelization [23].
-Additional improvements can be made by limiting on IP routed networks instead of an arbitrary amount of header fields [24].
-All in all, some tools like Libra scale to complex networks that contain some 100m forwarding rules [21].
-Despite being enormously fast and scalable, these data plane approaches do not support verification of networks containing stateful middleboxes like firewalls as stated in the conclusion of a recent survey [25].
+2) Data Plane Verification Tools: These tools analyze snapshots of the data plane leveraging smart, very fast, and domain specialized data structures and algorithms including Header Space Analysis (HSA) [24], [4], packet Equivalence Classes [25], Atomic Predicates [26], [27], and geometric windows over the header space [28].
+These approaches scale to networks with a couple of 100k forwarding rules and some support incremental updates [4], [25] which allow reverification times in the range of milliseconds.
+Further improvements have been made by dividing snapshots into smaller but closed portions [29], [30] which are easier to analyze and allow massive parallelization [31].
+Additional improvements can be made by limiting on IP routed networks instead of an arbitrary amount of header fields [32].
+All in all, some tools like Libra scale to complex networks that contain some 100m forwarding rules [29].
+Despite being enormously fast and scalable, these data plane approaches do not support verification of networks containing stateful middleboxes like firewalls as stated in the conclusion of a recent survey [33].
 FaVe leverages the HSA based NetPlumber engine [4] as verification backend and introduces capabilities to model stateful packet filters (cf. Section IV).
-NetPlumber offers simple reachability policy descriptions based on regular expressions and is meant to be instrumented by FML [26] a Datalog like management language for packet flows.
+NetPlumber offers simple reachability policy descriptions based on regular expressions and is meant to be instrumented by FML [6] - a Datalog like management language for packet flows.
 Both seem to be more suitable for technical experts rather than security officials.
 FPL and FaVe offer a more accessible way to describe and verify security compliance which can be integrated into standard RBAC workflows.
-AP Verifier [19] has shown to be even faster than NetPlumber, but missed to support incremental updates.
-This absent feature is added by the approach of APKeep [20] which makes it a very promising canidate, too, as it offers modular modeling, very fast runtimes, and incremental updates.
+AP Verifier [26] has shown to be even faster than NetPlumber, but missed to support incremental updates.
+This absent feature is added by the approach of APKeep [27] which makes it a very promising canidate, too, as it offers modular modeling, very fast runtimes, and incremental updates.

-A differing approach to verify network data planes is offered by SymNet [27] which is based on symbolic execution.
+A differing approach to verify network data planes is offered by SymNet [23] which is based on symbolic execution.
 It verifies equivalence between a network model consisting of device models and an abstract policy model.
-The models of packet processing devices are expressed with the imparative Symbolic Execution Friendly Language (SEFL) [28] and the authors ship a variety of prebuild models for different network devices.
+The models of packet processing devices are expressed with the imparative Symbolic Execution Friendly Language (SEFL) [34] and the authors ship a variety of prebuild models for different network devices.
 However, unlike FPL, SymNet does not offer accessible means to express security policies.
 Also, the tool does not scale very well for large firewall rule sets as shown in the evaluation in Section VI-C.

-3) Tools for Control Plane Verification: Tools like Batfish [29], Minesweeper [30], or Tiramisu [31] infer forwarding behaviour from control plane configuration in routed networks.
+3) Tools for Control Plane Verification: Tools like Bat-fish [35], Minesweeper [36], Tiramisu [37], or NetDice [38] infer forwarding behaviour from control plane configuration in routed networks.
 By doing so they are able to analyze several data plane incarnations at once instead of single snapshots.
 Depending on the tool, routing protocols like BGP, OSPF, IGP, and others may be considered.
-Since they do not support firewalls or other complex devices, we do not consider these tools to be suitable for network security verification.
+Further, You et altera [39] added support for virtual data center overlay networks with BGP EVPN to Batfish.
+These tools are limited to stateless firewalls.